 en

-FP&A at Standard Chartered Bank: Building Collective Intelligence
+Standard Chartered Bank: Unlocking Collective Intelligence in FP&A

 On average, two people armed with the Digital MI team's applications in Dataiku are doing the work of about 70 people limited to spreadsheets.
 That means increased analyst productivity by a factor of 30 by replacing spreadsheet-based processes with governed self-service analytics.